YellowJacketLinux/LFS/tlive-lfs.md

 The following script is what I use to set up the various environmental variables for TeXLive in LFS.
-It is an adaptation of a script I first wrote for use in CentOS for TeXLive 2014, the adaptation being I used the `pathprepend` function from the BLFS bash `/etc/profile` script.
+It is an adaptation of a script I first wrote for use in CentOS for TeXLive 2014, the adaptation being I used the `pathappend` function from the BLFS bash `/etc/profile` script.
 See [The Bash Shell Startup Files](https://www.linuxfromscratch.org/blfs/view/stable/postlfs/profile.html) in the BLFS book.